Progressive pseudorheumatoid dysplasia: Diagnosis

+PPD is diagnosed by molecular genetic testing or through radiography with characteristic skeletal features.

+Since symptoms of PPD are similar to juvenile rhematoid arthritis, people with PPD may be initially misdiagnosed.

 Treatment

+Treatment for PPD is supportive.
+Anti-inflammatory drugs may be used for pain due to secondary osteoarthritis.
+More severe joint pain may be treated with surgery.
+Physical therapy, occupational therapy, may help with joint stiffness.

 Prognosis

 PPD has no severe effect on life span.

 Epidemiology

 PPD is an extremely rare disease.
 In the United States the disease is estimated to affect less than 5,000 people and approximately 1 per million people in the United Kingdom however it is believed to be more common in Turkey and the Middle East.